czhc/czhc.github.io/collections/_posts/2025-04-19-how-to-set-up-aseprite-on-macos-for-spotlight-search.md

 **Disclaimer:** _This is a general guide to make custom binaries or programs available via OS X Spotlight.
 I just wrote this up for Aseprite to help the artists who may be using it._

-## Prerequisites
+---

-Make sure you have:
-- **Aseprite built** and running on your macOS (follow the instructions from the [official installation guide](https://github.com/aseprite/aseprite/blob/main/INSTALL.md#macos-dependencies)).
+**Prerequisites**: Make sure you have **Aseprite built** and running on your macOS (follow the instructions from the [official installation guide](https://github.com/aseprite/aseprite/blob/main/INSTALL.md#macos-dependencies)).
-- **Homebrew** or direct access to the Aseprite binary.
-- A working **symlink** to Aseprite located in `/usr/local/bin/aseprite`.

-If you followed the original instructions for installing Aseprite, your binary should be located in `/path/to/aseprite/build/bin/aseprite`.
-If you used a different installation method such as downloading the .zip file, replace `/path/to/aseprite` with the actual directory where you built Aseprite.

 ## Create a Symlink for Aseprite

-Before proceeding, you need to make Aseprite available globally by creating a symbolic link to the executable in `/usr/local/bin`.
+First, you need to make Aseprite available globally by creating a symbolic link to the executable in `/usr/local/bin`.

 If you already have a working symlink, you can skip this step.